gul-ahmed/Cloud-Computing-Notes/README.md

 ## SERVICE MODELS

 Cloud computing offers services through various models, each defining the level of control, responsibility, and functionality that users have.
-The main service models are commonly referred to as the "SPI" model:

 1. Infrastructure as a Service (IaaS)
 2. Platform as a Service (PaaS)